 Note: When responding to a job posting, use keywords mentioned in the posting.

 A Happy Keyword Tale

-Al Smith, President of Transition Sherpa, and co-author of Hired!
-Paths to Employment in the Social Media Era (not an affiliate), suggested I write this post.
+Al Smith, co-author of Hired!
+Paths to Employment in the Social Media Era (not an affiliate) suggested I write this post.

-He said he looked for one of his clients by typing “Scrum Master” into LinkedIn and couldn’t find him in his search results.
-Most recruiters will search on “Scrum Master” because there are over 900,000 of them on LinkedIn.
+Al said he looked for one of his clients by typing “Scrum Master” into LinkedIn.
+He couldn’t find him in his search results.
+Most recruiters will search on “Scrum Master” because there are 671,000 of them on LinkedIn.

-It turns out Al’s client was using “ScrumMaster,” a keyword that’s on about 200,000 LinkedIn profiles.
-Consider, if the Scrum Master seeking recruiter hasn’t had any caffeine yet, s/he might not think to check ScrumMaster too.
+It turns out Al’s client was using “ScrumMaster,” a keyword on about 242,000 LinkedIn profiles.

 Al had his client replace ScrumMaster with Scrum Master.
-After the change, his client ranked #15 in Al’s LinkedIn’s search results for Scrum Master.
+After the change, his client ranked #15 in Al’s LinkedIn search results for Scrum Master.

 I promised a happy tale.
 Yes, Al’s client got a job.